-The National Board of Chiropractic Education determines the testing schedule, location and times of the National Board of Chiropractic Exam.
+The National Board of Chiropractic Education administers the exam and all logistics related to the exam, including but not limited to the testing schedule, location and times of the National Board of Chiropractic Exam.
 Students can check www.NBCE.org for more information.

 Logan University determines when a student is eligible to sit for the exam.
 For specific requirements by part, please see the part subsection.
-The application process is completed in the Office of the Registrar.
+The application process is facilitated by the university Registrar office to ensure exam eligibility.

 One passport-style photograph is required and may be taken in the Logan Media Center for a nominal fee.
 Please refer to the National Board of Chiropractic Examiners (NBCE) website for application, fees and information regarding the National Board examinations.